Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/README.md

     `az provider register --namespace 'Microsoft.ContainerService'`

+3. Obtain the ObjectID of the service principal for Azure Spring Apps.
+This ID is unique per Azure AD Tenant.
+In Step 4, set the value of variable SRINGAPPS_SPN_OBJECT_ID to the result from this command.

+`az ad sp show --id e8de9221-a19c-4c81-b814-fd37c6caf9d2 --query id --output tsv`

-3. Modify the variables within the Global section of the variable definitons file paramaters.tfvars as needed
+4. Modify the variables within the Global section of the variable definitons file paramaters.tfvars as needed

 Sample:
 ```bash